Current and Previous Theatre Seasons

 - “Where Words Once Were,” November 10-11 and 14-18 at 7:30 p.m. with a matinee performance on Nov.
 18 at 2 p.m.
 This production will make its first debut outside of The Kennedy Center and is set in a city where language is rationed, “a sentence can get you sentences, the silent are rising and a word can change the world.”
 Award-winning theatre professor, Tracy Callahan will be directing this production bested suited for children eight years and older.

 - “Deluge,” Nov.
 30 – Dec.
 2 at 7:30 p.m. with a matinee performance on Dec.
 2 at 2 p.m.
 This play is written by WSU theatre Riley French and will be directed by another WSU student, Patrick Kibbie.
 The entire production team will be led by WSU students with the assistance of faculty mentors.

 - “For Tonight,” Feb.
 20-24 with a matinee performance on February 24 at 2 p.m.
 For Tonight is based on the book by Whitney Rhodes and is the story of two siblings whose parents die of a mysterious illness in their small Welsh village.
 For Tonight, “explores family relationships and the power of home.”
 The production is directed by Cody Walker.

 - “Class of ‘94,” April 6-7 and 10-14 at 7:30 p.m. with a matinee performance on April 14 at 2 p.m.
-Award-winning director, Jenny Kokai has worked directly with the playwright, Diana Grisanti to develop a production sure to pleasure local audiences.
-The content of the production is best suited for patrons 18 and older.
+Award-winning director, Jenny Kokai has worked directly with the playwright, Diana Grisanti to develop an innovating and thought-provoking production.
+The content of the production is best enjoyed for patrons 18 and older.